T-Troll/alienfx-tools/Doc/alienfx-gui.md

 ![Monitoring tab](/Doc/img/gui-monitoring.png?raw=true)

-`"Monitoring"` tab designed for system events monitoring and change lights to reflect it - like power events, system load, temperatures.
+`"Monitoring"` tab designed for system events monitoring mode for Software effects and change lights to reflect it - like power events, system load, temperatures.
-There are some different monitoring types available:
+There are some different monitoring sources and modes available:

 "Light for colour and monitoring"
 If this mode is active, selected light will use colours from "Colour" tab as initial monitoring colour.
 If this mode disabled, light will use colour from "Monitoring" tab, and also will stop update if monitoring off.